Leslie Grove Gallery – Where Artists Flourish.

 To empower artists through education and a range of diverse and inclusive exhibition opportunities.
 Leslie Grove Gallery is committed to amplifying the voices within creative communities that may otherwise go unheard.

 Leslie Grove Gallery (formerly the Artists’ Network Gallery) is the latest initiative of the Artists’ Network offering accesible space for artists’ to exhibit their work by participating in group shows or private gallery rental.
 It is home to the Artists’ Network administrative office where we often host education seminars, committee and board meetings, and plan Riverdale ArtWalk and ArtWalk in the Square,

-The gallery is operated by volunteer members of the Artists’ Network, with assistance from our office manager.
+The gallery is operated by the gallery committee (consisting entirely of volunteer members of the Artists’ Network) with assistance from our office manager and weekend staff.

 Review our mandate, we don’t have prescribed requirements.
 Gallery-specific activity that physically modifies our space is not allowed.

 Please clearly propose your concept, names and dates, school and professor (if applicable), and any physical requirements.
 Email or phone the gallery at 416-465-0302.

 The gallery schedule is planned at minimum 6 months advance.
 Your proposal will be reviewed by the planning committee (consisting of volunteer members), whom are all working artists.